-A coalition of forest industry representatives, environmental organizations and aviation companies hope to make air travel in Norway greener by laying the groundwork for aviation biofuels.
-(June 2015)
+Now, a coalition of forest industry representatives, environmental organizations and aviation companies hope to make air travel in Norway greener by laying the groundwork for aviation biofuels.

 This summer, two species of mountain frogs – with bright yellow underbellies and large tadpoles the size of a Snickers bar – have won protection under the US Endangered Species Act (ESA).
 Vol. 12, Issue 8, (Oct.
 2014)

 Scientists are struggling to get a grasp on the huge volumes of water flowing through the world's oceans.
 10 Dec.
 2009

 The indispensable guide to the best the Vermont mountains have to offer, with 352 pages of natural and social history that explain what you see as you explore the Green Mountains of Vermont.

 Swedish officials have authorized the first-ever licensed hunt of the nation’s wolf (Canis lupus) population since the species was partially protected under Swedish law in 1966.
 The decision allows hunters to take a total of 27 wolves from the country’s population of more than 200 animals.
 Vol. 8, Issue 1 (Feb.
 2010)

 A consortium of energy companies and the Norwegian Institute for Nature Research (NINA, Trondheim) are investigating whether painting wind turbines black and using ultraviolet (UV) light can reduce avian mortality at wind-energy facilities.
 Vol. 12, Issue 3 (April 2014)